sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ## Scenarios
-Here are a few scenarios you can try out.
-Please refer the details below on the limitations.
-Each scenario is segregated by it's own namespace to keep the testing clean and simple.
-However, you can tweak the scenarios to configure all the resources under same namespace for testing further.
+Here are a couple of scenarios that showcase the functionality of the service.
+Follow the instructions in the [Prerequisites](#Prerequisites) to test these scenarios.

 | # | Scenario | Description |
 | ------------ | ------------ | ------------ |